-E have here three Men and some Women and Children, in all Seventeen, which were taken in the upper Parts of the Province, where they have lived some Years, and sent down to Trenton Gaol, for both theirs and our own Security, from whence they have been escorted here, and are now in the Guard House, we shall Order them to be delivered to you, to be examined, and if after due Care and Consideration of this Matter, you think you can safely take them among you, and Answer for their Good Behaviour, we will shew the Considence we have in you our Brethren, by releasing them to you; but if you suspect them, you must deliver them back to the Guard.
-There still remains in Gaol at Trenton, one Phillip an Indian, whose conduct has given us great reason to suspect him, and whose Family is at Wiomen, and we shall detain him there till something more appears in his favour.
+Seventeen, which were taken in the upper Parts of the Province, where they have lived some Years, and sent down to Trenton Gaol, for both theirs and our own Security, from whence they have been escorted here, and are now in the Guard House, we shall Order them to be delivered to you, to be examined, and if after due Care and Consideration of this Matter, you think you can safely take them among you, and Answer for their Good Behaviour, we will shew the Considerace we have in you our Brethween by selecting them to make fideration of this Matter, you think you can safely take them among you, and Answer for their Good Behaviour, we will shew the Considence we have in you our Brethren, by releasing them to you; but if you suspect them, you must deliver them back to the Guard.
+There still remains in Gaol at Trenton, one Phillip an Indian, whose conduct has given us great reason to suspect him, and whose Family is at Wiomen, and we shall detain him there till something more appears in his fayour.
 We shall wait your Answer till the Afternoon.